 Sexually Transmitted Infections and Pregnancy

-Some STIs - such as gonorrhea, chlamydia, HIV and syphilis - can be passed from mother to baby during pregnancy or childbirth.
+Some STDs - such as gonorrhea, chlamydia, HIV and syphilis - can be passed from mother to baby during pregnancy or childbirth.
 Infection in infants can cause serious problems or even death.

 Recommendations for pregnant women:

-- Get screened for STIs, including HIV and syphilis, to avoid complications and get timely treatment if needed;
+- Get screened for STDs, including HIV and syphilis, to avoid complications and get timely treatment if needed;

 - Talk to your doctor if you have STDs.
 They may need to check how safe the medication is for you or whether it is possible to delay treatment if necessary;